pelikhan/pxt-escape/README.md

 Received when a particular event happened on a device in the game.

-### onMessageReceived

-Raised on every message passed in the game.
-Unlike ``onEvent``, provide event id and data payload.

 ### onUpdate

 Use this function register the code that renders the current